asyncapi/website/pages/docs/concepts/asyncapi document/variable-url.md

 ## Add dynamic variables

-To add variables to the URL using AsyncAPI between two servers.
-You can use the `server.url` and `components.serverVariables` fields to enable reusable variables across multiple servers.
+Use the `server.url` and `server.variables` to add variables to a server URL.
+Leverage `components.serverVariables` to enable reusable variable definitions across multiple servers.

 The diagram below describes how to use variable urls in AsyncAPI.